On the Frobenius fields of abelian varieties over number fields: Proof of Main Theorem

 \subsection{Proof of Theorem~\ref{thmB}}

 We will now use the effective Chebotarev theorem of Lagarias--Odlyzko and the Selberg sieve to obtain a power saving upper bound for the number of places with a given Frobenius field $M$.
-This is possibly the approach suggested by Serre in \cite[\S8.2]{S1}.\footnote{Our optimisation of exponents appearing in the analysis is based on the readily accessible methods in the literature, thereby amenable to improvements.}
+This is possibly the approach suggested by Serre in \cite[\S8.2]{S1}.

 In this section we will write $f(X)=O(g(X))$ or $f(X)\ll g(X)$ to mean the existence of an absolute constant $c$ such that $\abs{f(X)}\leq c\abs{g(X)}$ for all $X$.
 If the constant is allowed to depend on some other object, we will indicate so in the subscripts.
 All constants are in fact effectively computable.